oneeyedman/Width-Snitch/README.md

 **Width Snitch** creates a child container just to show the browser width...
 That's all :)

-I know, I know, it is pretty simple...
-It is really an excersise: my first plugin :)
+I know, I know, it is pretty simple, but this is what I need to work with mediaqueries.

 ## Requirements
 * Jquery